rosettatype/hyperglot/README.md

 - `--report-marks`: Report languages missing `n` or fewer mark-attachment sequences.
 If `n` is 0, all languages with any number of missing mark-attachment sequences are reported.
 (Default: 0)
 - `--report-joining`: Report languages missing `n` or fewer joining sequences.
 If `n` is 0, all languages with any number of missing joining sequences are reported.
 (Default: 0)
 - `--report-all`: Set or override all other `--report-*` options.

-## Common pitfalls / FAQ

-**Q: Why doesn’t Serbian appear in the list of Latin-script languages?**

-**A:** Serbian is written in both, the Latin and Cyrillic scripts.
-Thus, Hyperglot requires support for both required orthographies.
-The same applies to Japanese, Ainu, Okinawan, Pontic Greek, Tlingit, and Xavánte.

-**Q: Why doesn’t Japanese appear in the list of Latin-script languages, even though it can be written using the Latin script?**

-**A:** Japanese written in the Latin script (rōmaji) is classified as a secondary orthography.
-Adjust the filter accordingly (for example, `--orthography=primary,secondary`) to include it.

-**Q: Why is German not showing up in the list of supported languages even though my font supports it?**

-**A:** Make sure to consider precomposed character combinations (using `--decomposed` and `--marks`) and the orthography you want to check.
-This guidance applies to any language, not just German.

-**Q: My font includes Katakana.
-Why is Japanese not listed as a supported language?**

-**A:** Hyperglot requires a font to include Hiragana, Katakana, and Kanji in order to consider Japanese fully supported.

-**Q: My font includes Balinese script characters.
-Why is Balinese not listed as a supported language?**

-**A:** The primary orthography for Balinese is actually Latin, as it is the most common way of writing the language today.
-To include checks for the secondary orthography that uses the Balinese script, set the flag to `--orthography=primary,secondary`.

-**Q: Why is language data for XYZ missing while YZX is included?**

-**A:** A language can be included if it meets two criteria:

-1. It has an assigned [ISO 639-3 code](https://iso639-3.sil.org).
-2. It has an established orthography that can be represented using [Unicode](https://unicode.org) characters.

-If XYZ meets these requirements but is not yet in the database, please consider contributing or opening an issue](/issues).

-The database uses ISO 639-3 language codes.
-If a language does not have an assigned ISO 639-3 code, we are currently unable to include it.

-We recognize that opinions may differ on what constitutes a distinct language versus a dialect.
-However, to ensure consistency and interoperability, we adhere to the ISO 639-3 international standard.

 ## Roadmap